There's a wide variety of opportunities for you to further your career development throughout the year at City.

 Many of City's courses provide the opportunity to undertake a placement or internship as part of your studies.
 The type of opportunities available varies by school and course.

-The Professional Liaison Unit within the school supports both students and employers through the process of undertaking or providing placements, internships and work-based learning.
+The Corporate Relations & Employability Unit within the school supports both students and employers through the process of undertaking or providing placements, internships and work-based learning.

 They will provide you with help and guidance to secure placements in the following subject areas.